johnrsibert/JonzPandemic/index.md

 pegs the case-fatality ratio in the United States to be about [two deaths for 100 confirmed cases](https://coronavirus.jhu.edu/data/mortality).

-**Wonkish:** The distribution of observed CFRs is skewed to the right, making it difficult to calculate an unambiguous central tendency.
+The distribution of observed CFRs is skewed to the right, making it difficult to calculate an unambiguous central tendency.
 The median of the distribution lies to the right of the mode (or peak).
 A less misleading measure of the likelihood of death is to look at the